gbg4812/vulkan/README.md

 - src/external repositoris of external dependencies like glfw or glm.
 - src/internal other sub-libraries made by me like the scene representation.
 - src/internal/scene the scene representation library with a loader for meshes

+## About the scene api

+It has been an oportunity to work with the new C++ variant api.